awesomeWM/awesome/docs/01-readme.md

 You can ask questions on [Stack Overflow](http://stackoverflow.com/questions/tagged/awesome-wm).

 #### Reddit
-We also have a [awesome subreddit](https://www.reddit.com/r/awesomewm/) where you can share your work and ask questions.
+We also have an [awesome subreddit](https://www.reddit.com/r/awesomewm/) where you can share your work and ask questions.

 ## Reporting issues